merc1er/bitcoinpython/docs/source/guide/rates.rst

 Exchange Rates
 ==============

-Bitcash gets exchange rate data from trusted third-party APIs.
+bitcoinpython gets exchange rate data from trusted third-party APIs.
 Specifically, it can access:

-- `<https://bitcashpay.com/bitcoincash-exchange-rates>`_ via :class:`~bitcash.network.rates.BitpayRates`
+- `<https://bitcoinpythonpay.com/bitcoincash-exchange-rates>`_ via :class:`~bitcoinpython.network.rates.BitpayRates`
-- `<https://blockchain.info/api/exchange_rates_api>`_ via :class:`~bitcash.network.rates.BlockchainRates`
+- `<https://blockchain.info/api/exchange_rates_api>`_ via :class:`~bitcoinpython.network.rates.BlockchainRates`

 RatesAPI
 --------

-Core operations use :class:`~bitcash.network.rates.RatesAPI`.
+Core operations use :class:`~bitcoinpython.network.rates.RatesAPI`.
 For each method, it polls a service and if an error occurs it tries another.

 You will likely never use this directly.